slerman12/Help-me/7-Ongoing.md

 The Alderman strikes his gavel against the ivory surface of his desk, but the mallet's head **breaks**, the impact sends a quake through the **wisdoms** in the alder, and the cracked wood sprouts with roots, branches, and moss.

-In a low voice like long caverns, the tree says: "You're wrong."
+The tree says: "You're wrong."

 “You don’t know what you’re talking about,” they answer.